Kartones/flask-calendar/README.md

 This are initially the only features I plan to build:

+- separate js, version css and js by qs param (manually for now)
 - TESTS!
 Need to increase coverage and also test the main flask app (zero tests)
 - fortify cookie
 - decent time selector for desktop only